chrisnorman7/cooking_classes/src/tips.md

 #### Ovens

 Take a baking tray and fill it with things that rattle, like marbles, or dice, or screws, or even cutlery.
 Practise taking it from the kitchen side, and putting it into a cold oven, and closing the oven door.
-Do all of this with bear hands (ensuring the oven is cold first).
+Do all of this with bare hands (ensuring the oven is cold first).

 Walk around your kitchen, open the oven door, and get your tray out.